 Drywall Mud vs Wood Grain Filler

 - Filling grain holes.
 If you're painting oak cabinets, the grain must be filled to hide the thousands of tiny holes and cracks in the wood.
 I used Aqua Coat a lot on oak cabinets, but one coat was never enough to fill the grain.
-On old and worn out cabinets, it would usually take at least three coats.
-Drywall joint compound fills oak grain almost completely in only one coat.
-The compound is smooth and easy to apply with a taping knife, or a stiff paint brush.
+On old and worn-out cabinets, it would usually take at least three coats.
+Drywall joint compound fills oak grain almost completely in just one coat.
+The compound is smooth and easy to apply with a taping knife or a stiff paintbrush.

 Filling wood grain by hand is tedious work, regardless of the product you use.
-The process involves skim coating all of the cabinet doors and frames, followed by a ton of sanding, but using joint compound will make your painted oak cabinets look amazing at the end when you follow my steps in this article.
+The process involves skim coating all of the cabinet doors and frames, followed by a ton of sanding, but using joint compound will make your painted oak cabinets look amazing at the end if you follow my steps below.